jamiejamiebobamie/flashcardAppBackend/readme.md

-This is a web app that will serve Computer Science flashcards in the form of JSON from a MongoDB database.
+This is a web app that will serve Computer Science flashcards in the form of JSON from a MongoDB Atlas database.